Sam Acho: Academic, leadership and service awards

-In college, Acho won the William V. Campbell Trophy, given annually to college football's top scholar-athlete, as well as the Wuerffel Trophy, college football's premier award for outstanding community service, He was a finalist for the Lott Trophy, which is an award focused on character.
 During his senior year, the Sporting News named Acho one of the 20 smartest athletes in sports, a list that included two other college players and 17 professionals from the four major American sports.

-In 2012, Acho was named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.
+Acho was twice named Arthur Ashe Jr. Sports Scholar by Diverse: Issues In Higher Education.

 During his NFL rookie year, Bleacher Report rated Acho one of the 10 smartest players in the NFL.